 This basically overcomes traditional system bottlenecks of disk read/write.

-Here database resides in memory sometimes which is distributed across clusters
+Here database resides in memory sometimes which distributed across clusters

-It can be used to deal with high volume of sensor data for real time analysis
+However, It can used to deal with high volume of sensor data for real time analysis

 Example: Product and vendor – Apache Spark